 The Team: Bringing executive experience from EnerG2, our Leadership knows the technology, and knows how to make innovation a commercially practical enterprise

 Eric (Rick) Luebbe

-Rick has a long history of start-up experience to the team as the co-founder and CEO of Hubspan, one of the most successful integrators of web-based business-to-business transactions.
+Rick has a long history of start-up experience.
+In addition to co-founding EnerG2 and Group14 Technologies, Rick was the co-founder and CEO of Hubspan, one of the most successful integrators of web-based business-to-business transactions.
 At Hubspan, he raised the company’s first two rounds of funding and developed and closed its flagship customer.
 Rick also brings experience as management consultant with Booz Allen, where he specialized in operations, manufacturing efficiency, and developing and implementing lean manufacturing.